9 Ways to Reduce Product Damage in Your Warehouse

-Inventory damage in warehousing and manufacturing is a prime cause of loss
+Damaged product is a prime cause of loss in warehousing and manufacturing

-Those are extraordinary examples.
-Everyday inventory damage that cost “only” a few hundred or thousand dollars doesn’t make headlines, but it does impact bottom lines.
-So, let’s look at some inexpensive ways to limit damage.
+Those are extraordinary examples, but everyday inventory damage that cost “only” a few hundred or thousand dollars can savage your bottom line.

 Reducing Product Damage at Your Warehouse